chainguard-dev/edu/content/ui/group.md

 export GROUP=$GROUP_ID
 ```

-In the UI, you can also check for groups to which you belong from the filter modal, which you can open by clicking on the filter icon in the top-level navigation menu.
+In the UI, you can also check for groups to which you belong from the filter modal, which you can open by using the group selector on the left navigation menu.

 ![Group dropdown](/images/group-dropdown.png)